getyoti/yoti-java-sdk/java-sdk-spring-security/README.md

 # Yoti Spring Security Module

-This module aims to make integration with Spring Security easier by providing some classes that fit into Sprig Security's authentication model.
+This module aims to make integration with Spring Security easier by providing some classes that fit into Spring Security's existing authentication model.

 Notably: